UofA-EEE-LAUS/UAV-platform-crazyfile/formation-control/README.md

 * put the py file under python library folder.
 Normally put it at crazyflie-lib-python/examples/swarm
 * This funtion needs flow deck to function.
 * One crazyflie will fly in circle while the other one rotating in the middle.
+* Crazyflies need to be written into different addresses, the method is indicated below.

 ## initial_position.py
 * put the py file under python library folder.
 Normally put it at crazyflie-lib-python/examples/